-Soil erosion and slope instability should be addressed through backfilling of trenches, terracing of hillsides, planting of trees and construction of dams to trap sediment.
+Soil erosion and slope instability should be addressed by backfilling trenches, terracing hillsides, planting trees and building sediment retention dams.

-The contractor shall take all practicable measures to prevent degradation and erosion of soil, streets, roads, gardens and fields.
-The use of heavy machinery should be restricted as far as possible to avoid disturbance and compaction of farmland around the substation.
+The contractor should take all practicable measures to prevent degradation and erosion of the soil, nearby streets, access roads, orchards and fields.
+The use of heavy machinery should be limited as far as possible to avoid disturbance and compaction of farm land around the substation and transmission lines.